Lance Larson: Life after swimming

-Larson was formerly married to Betty Lee Puttler (1940–2007) of Newport Beach, California; they had four sons, Lance Jr., Greg, Gary & Randy.
-He was remarried in the late 1990s, and has two adopted daughters.
-He lives in Southern California's mountain community and retired in 2014 after owning and operating a dentistry practice in Orange, California since 1979.
+Larson was formerly married to Betty Lee Puttler (1940–2007) of Newport Beach, California; they raised four sons, Lance Jr., Greg, Gary, and Randy, all of who attended and were members of the University of Southern California Swim & Dive program.
+Following his divorce to Betty Lee, he married Sherri (Powell) Larson in the late 1990s, and adopted her two daughters.
+Larson retired to Southern California's desert community in 2014 after owning and operating a dentistry practice in Orange, California since 1979.
+He was a member of the BPOE Garden Grove Elks #1952.

-He was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1980.
+Larson was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1980.